 Paul's work in London includes West End runs as Jerry in the RSC's Once in a Lifetime opposite Zoë Wanamaker and Theo in Piaf opposite Jane Lapotaire (Piccadilly Theatre).
 For the RSC at the Barbican Theatre, credits include: Bob Cratchit in A Christmas Carol; Tassell in The Happiest Days of Your Life; Lelio in The Venetian Twins; Tom in The Time of Your Life; and Egeon in The Comedy of Errors.
 Other London appearances include: Maples in John Osborne's production of Inadmissible Evidence (Royal Court); Arthur in Arthur's World (Bush Theatre); and Webster in The Beautiful People (Finborough).

 Paul starred as Grandpa Potts in a year-long national tour of the West End production of Chitty Chitty Bang Bang.
 For Manchester's Royal Exchange, he appeared as Cleante in Tartuffe and Geoffrey in Six Degrees of Separation.
-Other regional theatre productions includes: Sky Masterson in Guys and Dolls (UK Tour); Captain Terri Dennis in Privates on Parade (Birmingham Rep); Malvolio in Twelfth Night (Ludlow Festival); Hastings in Richard III (Nottingham Playhouse); the title role in Peer Gynt (Cheltenham Everyman); Dorn in The Seagull (Compass Theatre, UK Tour); Maurice in Peter Skellern's two-hander musical You Can Always Hand Them Back (Mercury Theatre, Colchester); and, for Stoke's New Vic Theatre, Scrooge in A Christmas Carol, Lord Loam in The Admirable Crichton, and Sir Lucius O'Trigger in The Rivals.
+Other regional theatre productions include: Sky Masterson in Guys and Dolls (UK Tour); Captain Terri Dennis in Privates on Parade (Birmingham Rep); Malvolio in Twelfth Night (Ludlow Festival); Hastings in Richard III (Nottingham Playhouse); the title role in Peer Gynt (Cheltenham Everyman); Dorn in The Seagull (Compass Theatre, UK Tour); Maurice in Peter Skellern's two-hander musical You Can Always Hand Them Back (Mercury Theatre, Colchester); and, for Stoke's New Vic Theatre, Scrooge in A Christmas Carol, Lord Loam in The Admirable Crichton, and Sir Lucius O'Trigger in The Rivals.
 International work includes: Buckingham in Gregory Doran's production of Henry VIII (New York and Washington DC); Caliban in The Tempest (Actor Company, US Tour); Theseus in The Fairy Queen (Aix-en-Provence Festival); and The Shakespeare Revue (Bucharest, Cairo, US Tours, San Francisco Shakespeare Festival).